spacetimeengineer/mupy/README.md

 ```

-3. Defines hardware by name and system-code.
-Alternativly you may place a .stl file path in the place of the system code.
+3. Define hardware by name and system-code.
+Alternatively, you may place a .stl file path in the place of the system code.

 ```python